ZECTBynmo/tacnode/doc/api/buffers.markdown

 to an array of integers but corresponds to a raw memory allocation outside the V8 heap.
 A `Buffer` cannot be resized.

-The `Buffer` object is global.
+The `Buffer` class is a global, making it very rare that one would need to ever `require('buffer')`.

 Converting between Buffers and JavaScript string objects requires an explicit encoding method.
-Here are the different string encodings;
+Here are the different string encodings.

 * `'ascii'` - for 7 bit ASCII data only.
 This encoding method is very fast, and will strip the high bit if set.
   Note that this encoding converts a null character (`'\0'` or `'\u0000'`) into `0x20` (character code of a space).
 If you want to convert a null character into `0x00`, you should use `'utf8'`.

 * `'utf8'` - Multi byte encoded Unicode characters.
 Many web pages and other document formats use UTF-8.

 * `'ucs2'` - 2-bytes, little endian encoded Unicode characters.
 It can encode
   only BMP(Basic Multilingual Plane, U+0000 - U+FFFF).

 * `'base64'` - Base64 string encoding.

 * `'binary'` - A way of encoding raw binary data into strings by using only the first 8 bits of each character.
 This encoding method is deprecated and should be avoided in favor of `Buffer` objects where possible.
 This encoding will be removed in future versions of Node.

 * `'hex'` - Encode each byte as two hexidecimal characters.

+## Class: Buffer

+The Buffer class is a global type for dealing with binary data directly.
+It can be constructed in a variety of ways.

-## new Buffer(size)
+### new Buffer(size)

 * `size` Number

 Allocates a new buffer of `size` octets.

-## new Buffer(array)
+### new Buffer(array)

 * `array` Array

 Allocates a new buffer using an `array` of octets.

-## new Buffer(str, [encoding])
+### new Buffer(str, [encoding])

 * `str` String - string to encode.
 * `encoding` String - encoding to use, Optional.